 ORP down to −810 mV means the ability to donate electrons — the opposite of tap water (+200 to +600 mV).
 Supports cell regeneration and protection.

-OASIS-ERW: randomized, double-blind, placebo-controlled study RCT 2020
+OASIS-ERW: a randomized, double-blind, placebo-controlled trial RCT 2020

 Read on PMC →